Loop3D/LoopStructural/docs/source/getting_started/loopstructural_design.rst

 **Tests** The tests are written using pytest and should be run using the command ``pytest``.
 There should be unit tests for all classes and methods.
 Integration tests should be included to test the interaction between classes.

+**Commits** Commits should be made using the conventional commit style.

 **CI/CD** The code is automatically versioned using release-please.
 When creating a commit use the conventional commit style e.g. ``fix: bug fix``, ``feat: new feature``, ``chore: code change``.